5505 0

 • TYPES OF ACTION OF MEDICINAL SUBSTANCES

-(Pharmacology with prescription)
+(Pharmacology with recipe)

 • Antagonism and synergism of ions